InvertGames/uFrame.Documentation/pages/serialization.md

 - SimpleClass
 - TypeReferences

-You can modify what is serialized in your [ViewModel](view-models.md) if you overwrite the following ViewModel functions.
+You can modify what is serialized in your [ViewModel](view-models.md) if you overwrite the following functions.

 	public void Write(ISerializerStream stream)
     public void Read(ISerializerStream stream)